brickfrog/ankigen/README.md

 ## Acknowledgments

-- This project uses the Gradio library (https://gradio.app/) for the web interface.
+- Gradio library for the web interface
-- Card generation is powered by OpenAI's language models.
+- OpenAI for GPT models
-- Card generation principles inspired by ["An Opinionated Guide to Using Anki Correctly"](https://www.lesswrong.com/posts/7Q7DPSk4iGFJd8DRk/an-opinionated-guide-to-using-anki-correctly) by Luise, which emphasizes atomic card design, standardized prompts, and effective spaced repetition practices.
+- Card design principles from ["An Opinionated Guide to Using Anki Correctly"](https://www.lesswrong.com/posts/7Q7DPSk4iGFJd8DRk/an-opinionated-guide-to-using-anki-correctly)